What Is a Surety Bond?

 - Construction

-A fidelity bond is a type of surety bond that serves more as a traditional insurance policy.
+A fidelity bond is a type of surety bond that serves more like a traditional insurance policy.
 It protects businesses against theft, forgery, or other fraudulent acts committed by the firm’s employees.

-This type of bond is commonly used in cash businesses like cash checking offices, grocery stores, restaurants, or convenience stores.
-When a fidelity bond is purchased to protect a bank or financial institution however, it’s known as a financial institution bond.
+This type of bond is commonly used in cash businesses, such as cash checking offices, grocery stores, restaurants, and convenience stores.
+When a fidelity bond is purchased to protect a bank or financial institution, however, it’s known as a financial institution bond.

 A court surety bond can be pretty broad in terms of all the subtypes of bonds included.
 Essentially it is designed to decrease the risk of financial loss for people going through our court or legal system.

-There are two main types of court bonds, the first being a judicial bond which is designed to guarantee payment of legal fees to an attorney or costs of appealing a court decision.
-The second is known as a fiduciary or probate bond, which is used to ensure that individuals appointed by a court will manage an estate’s assets in a proper manner.
+There are two main types of court bonds, the first being a judicial bond, which is designed to guarantee payment of legal fees to an attorney or costs of appealing a court decision.
+The second is known as a fiduciary/probate bond, which is used to ensure that individuals appointed by a court will manage an estate’s assets in a proper manner.

 Procuring a surety bond is very similar to procuring other commercial insurance in that it utilizes applications and an underwriting process.
 The main difference comes down to how the risks are underwritten and how coverage is bound.